murbar/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

-> A closure is a function returned from another function that has access to the outer function's scope.
-They are commonly used to create functions that maintain state (e.g. a counter) or simulate private properties and methods, a concept from other languages.
+> A closure is a function returned from another function that has access to the returning function's scope.
+They are commonly used to create functions that maintain state (e.g. a counter) or simulate private properties and methods, a concept common in other languages.

 4. Describe the four rules of the 'this' keyword.